faheemkhaskheli9/speech_separation/README.md

 This is a project to improve the speech separation task.
 In this project, Audio-only and Audio-Visual deep learning separation models are modified based on the paper [Looking to Listen at the Cocktail Party](https://arxiv.org/abs/1804.03619)[1].

+# Running On Colab

+To run this project on colab you have to download this repository in your google drive.
+Next you have to run Looking_to_listen.ipynb in colab.

 # Data

 [AVspeech dataset](https://looking-to-listen.github.io/) : contains 4700 hours of video segments, from a total of 290k YouTube videos.

-Customized video and audio downloader are provided in [audio](https://github.com/bill9800/speech_separation/tree/master/data/audio) and [video](https://github.com/bill9800/speech_separation/tree/master/data/video). (based on youtube-dl,sox,ffmpeg)
+Customized video and audio downloader are provided in [audio](https://github.com/faheemkhaskheli9/speech_separation/tree/master/data/audio) and [video](https://github.com/bill9800/speech_separation/tree/master/data/video). (based on youtube-dl,sox,ffmpeg)

-Instrouction for generating data is under [Data](https://github.com/bill9800/speech_separation/tree/master/data/README.md).
+Instrouction for generating data is under [Data](https://github.com/faheemkhaskheli9/speech_separation/tree/master/data/README.md).
 # Preprocessing

-There are several preprocess functions in the [utils](https://github.com/bill9800/speech_separation/tree/master/model/lib).
+There are several preprocess functions in the [utils](https://github.com/faheemkhaskheli9/speech_separation/tree/master/model/lib).
 Including STFT, iSTFT, power-law compression, complex mask and modified hyperbolic tangent[5] etc. Below is the preprocessing for audio data:

 ![](img/audio.png)